Flag of Mandatory Palestine: History

 The first High Commissioner Herbert Samuel considered introducing an official flag for Palestine, but found it impossible to come up with a design that would satisfy the diverging interests of all the inhabitants.
 So the administration continued to use the British Union Jack.

-The maritime ensign was introduced in 1927 with the following notice.Flag to be flown by Palestinian vessels.It is hereby notified that a Warrant has been issued by the Lords Commissioners of the Admiralty authorising the Red Ensign of His Majesty’s Fleet defaced on the fly thereof by the word "Palestine" in a white circular field to be used on board vessels belonging to inhabitants of Palestine.
+The maritime ensign was introduced in 1927 with the following notice.Flag to be flown by Palestinian vessels.It is hereby notified that a Warrant has been issued by the Lords Commissioners of the Admiralty authorising the Red Ensign of His Majesty's Fleet defaced on the fly thereof by the word "Palestine" in a white circular field to be used on board vessels belonging to inhabitants of Palestine.
 G.S.
 SYMES, Chief Secretary, 30th November, 1927.

 The vessels of Palestine Customs had their own flags from 1929.
 The first design was "the Blue Ensign defaced by a white circle with the words 'Palestine Customs'".
 In the following year, the single flag was replaced by two flags:The flag to be flown on Customs-House and Vessels in the service of the Customs shall be the Blue Ensign defaced by the word "Palestine" within a white circular field.
 Vessels in the service of the Customs shall fly, in addition to the defaced Blue Ensign at the stern, a jack at the bow consisting of a square blue flag with a Union in the upper canton next to the staff, defaced in the fly by the word "Customs".

 Arab flags in Mandatory Palestine

 Palestinian Arabs sometimes flew their own flags, often variations of the Flag of the Arab Revolt.
 In 1929, a discussion was held for a Palestinian national flag and the newspaper Filastin published on its front page a proposal to establish a Palestinian national flag and anthem.
-Various different flags were proposed; they were mainly based on the Flag of the Arab Revolt but also included the use of crosses with crescents and the color orange.
+Various different flags were proposed; they were mainly based on the Flag of the Arab Revolt but also included the use of crosses with crescents and the colour orange.
 During the 1936-39 Arab revolt in Palestine a group was photographed with a flag similar to the current Palestinian flag but with a crescent and cross as well as Arabic inscription.